Sleep Apnea Near You

 If you are overweight or have a large neck circumference, you’re not necessarily suffering from sleep apnea.
 If your energy levels are low during the day and you quickly fall asleep in, say, waiting rooms or while watching television, it may be because you have sleep apnea.

 A dentist may be the most suitable practitioner to treat sleep apnea.
 Dentists specialize in health matters of your mouth, which is also the gateway to your airway and lungs.
-At Vellore Woods Dentistry, we provide information and all of your options prior to any treatment being done.
+At Vellore Woods Dentistry, we offer sleep apnea treatment in Vaughan, ON.
+We will provide information and discuss all of your options prior to any treatment being performed.

 An effective way to treat sleep apnea is to prescribe an oral appliance that helps to keep your airway open, even if your throat muscles start to relax.
 A dental device pushes your lower jaw forward, and since the tongue is anchored to the lower jaw, it pulls the back of your tongue away from your airway.

 Using a dental appliance works well for people who have moderate sleep apnea.
-This treatment also works well for patients whose sleep apnea worsen when they are in the supine position.
+This form of sleep apnea treatment in Vaughan, ON offered at our dental clinic also works well for patients whose sleep apnea worsens when they are in the supine position.

-Another treatment option is called CPAP treatment, which is a mask that puts positive pressure on your airway to keep it open.
+If you are looking for sleep apnea treatment near you, we also offer CPAP treatment, which is a mask that puts positive pressure on your airway to keep it open.
 There are different types of CPAP masks, including nasal, and full-face masks, as well as nasal pillows.

 Snoring is a common problem that many people face on a nightly basis.
-Dr. Goodfellow has years of experience treating patients with sleep issues including snoring.
+Our dentist has years of experience treating patients with sleep issues including snoring.
 Your individualized treatment assessment will include the best options for your needs.
 Snoring or sleep appliances can decrease and in some cases eliminate snoring and help you have a solid night’s sleep.